As Chicago mask mandate lifted for vaccinated, nurses union disagrees with CDC guidance

 WATCH | Chicago announces it will lift mask mandate for fully vaccinated residents

 National Nurses United is cautioning against easing restrictions.
-The union will hold a press conference Wednesday afternoon to discuss what they claim is faulty science behind the CDC'S new guidelines on wearing masks.
+The union will held a press conference Wednesday afternoon to discuss what they claim is faulty science behind the CDC'S new guidelines on wearing masks.

+"The science show this is exactly the wrong time to be relaxing, our multi-pronged approach to infection control that studies show actually work to control the virus," said Jean Ross, president of National Nurses United.
+"As a nation, we are logging very high infection numbers only 37% of people are vaccinated, new variants of concern are growing by the week, and there are still so many other unknowns."

 They said the studies cited by the CDC are incomplete, and believe people should still keep their masks on, vaccinated or not, to stop the spread of COVID-19.